Caproni Ca.125: Design and development

 The Ca.125 was a wire braced single bay biplane with slender, elliptical, unequal span wings; pairs of parallel interplane struts defined the bays and, because the lower wings had the greater span, these struts leaned inwards.
 The wings had neither stagger nor sweep.
 Ailerons were fitted only on the lower planes.
-In contrast to the elegant wingplan, the fuselage was deep and portly, in part a consequence of the enclosed, tandem cockpits.
+In contrast to the elegant wing plan, the fuselage was deep and portly, in part a consequence of the enclosed, tandem cockpits.
 Since the canopies' rooflines followed that of the upper fuselage, the crew sat low down, with poor forward views.
-The forward view was also hindered by the six-cylinder upright engine, which had to be placed high in the nose to properly locate the thrustline.
+The forward view was also hindered by the six-cylinder upright engine, which had to be placed high in the nose to properly locate the thrust line.
 As a result, the top of the cowling was at the same height as that of the windscreen; there was only a small gap between the screen and the rear of the engine.
 Cabane struts joined the wing centre section to the fuselage over the forward cockpit; a shallow trailing edge cutout somewhat improved upward visibility from the rear seat.